ro-i/zulip/docs/production/authentication-methods.md

         user ID) and name for the user.
      5. The `display_name` and `display_icon` fields are used to
         display the login/registration buttons for the IdP.
+   * (Optional) You can configure the URL of your IdP's metadata XML file by filling out the `metadata_url` field.
+Currently, this is used to automatically keep the SAML certificates up-to-date.

 3. Install the certificate(s) required for SAML authentication.
 You will definitely need the public certificate of your IdP.
 Some IdP